-- Release inversions into or from stunts are prohibited - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11/4) twisting rotation.
-One and a half (11/2) ups and double ups are prohibited.
+- Release inversions into stunts are ALLOWED but may not exceed prep level.
+Release inversions from stunts are not allowed. - Braced inversions must make contact with a bracer prior to initiation and remain connected until the top person is no longer inverted - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11/4) twisting rotation.
+One and a half (11/2) ups and double ups are prohibited. - When Released skills involve new catchers, these catchers must be stationary at the time of initiation of the release

-- Release flips from basket/sponge tosses are prohibited - Tosses are limited to 3 tricks with a maximum of two rotations.
-A guarter turn is allowed for the set
+- Release flips from basket/sponge tosses are prohibited - Twisting dismounts from basket/sponge tosses may not exceed 2 rotations (1⁄4 turn is allowed to set for the twist)

-- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are prohibited - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are prohibited (includes running tumbling)
+- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are prohibited - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are prohibited (includes running tumbling) (examples: Aerials and Onodis ARE NOT ALLOWED)

-NOTE: Intermediate Division winners will be awarded "Collegiate Champion" trophies and banners.
-Advanced Division winners will be awarded "National Champion" trophies, banners and jackets.
+NOTE: Intermediate Division winners will be awarded "National Champion" trophies, banners and jackets.